probe-rs/webpage/content/guide/4_development/crosscompiling.md

 vim Cross.toml
 ```

-Add the following inside the **Cross.toml**.
-Which will define to `cross` which container should be used for the target Architecture :
+Add the following to the `Cross.toml`.
+Which will define to `cross` which container should be used for the target architecture:

 <pre>[target.armv7-unknown-linux-gnueabihf]
 image = "crossimage"</pre>